Marco Reus: 2019–2024

 At the beginning of the 2019–20 season, Reus and his team would defeat rivals Bayern Munich in a 2–0 victory at the 2019 DFL-Supercup, marking his second win of that competition.

 By February 2020, Reus had 26 appearances in all competitions, in which he scored 12 goals.
 However, a muscle injury kept him out for the rest of the season.

 On 6 April 2021, Reus scored in a 1–2 loss to Manchester City in the 2020–21 UEFA Champions League quarter-finals, to become Dortmund's all-time Champions League top scorer with 18 goals.
-He would go on to win the DFB-Pokal for a second time in his career by the end of that season, after a one-sided 4–1 victory over RB Leipzig, in which he provided two assists to Erling Haaland and Jadon Sancho.
+He would go on to win the DFB-Pokal for a second time in his career by the end of that season, after a one-sided 4–1 victory over RB Leipzig, being involved in all goals, providing two assists to Erling Haaland and Jadon Sancho each.

 On 13 February 2022, Reus scored his 150th goal for Borussia Dortmund in all competitions in a 3–0 win at Union Berlin.

 On 3 March 2023, Reus scored in a 2–1 victory over RB Leipzig, to become the joint second all-time goalscorer for Borussia Dortmund along with Michael Zorc with 159 goals.
 On 18 March, he scored a brace in a 6–1 win over 1.
 FC Köln, to reach his 150th Bundesliga goal, and to become the lone second top scorer for his club with 161 goals, only behind Alfred Preissler with 177 goals.
 On 27 April, Reus signed a one-year contract extension until 2024.
-Reus and his team would end up Bundesliga runner-up, after merely drawing 2–2 at the last matchday against 1.
-FSV Mainz 05.
+Reus and his team would end up Bundesliga runner-up, after merely drawing 2–2 on the last matchday against 1.
+FSV Mainz 05 and missing two crucial points.
 This season would mark the closest Reus has ever been to winning a league title with Borussia Dortmund, as both Bayern and Dortmund ended their season with 71 points, while the latter team came short in terms of goal-difference.
 Jamal Musiala would score the 2–1 winner in the 89th minute for Bayern against BVB-friends 1.
 FC Köln, costing Reus his first ever league title.